AASW Practitioner Research Grant 2025/26

 The research, project or program grant can be used to support practice research or projects including, but not limited to:

-- Research projects including pilot research projects focussed on a particular practice issue.
-The proposal will typically comprise a project rationale, methodology including researcher positionality, data collection approaches and data analysis, and identify who will benefit from the research.
-The smaller start-up project can also be a desktop or scoping review which draws on the literature to address a particular research question, for example, what is best practice or what gaps in knowledge exist in any given area of practice
+• A start-up project such as a desktop or scoping review which draws on the literature to address a particular research question, for example, what is best social work practice or what gaps in knowledge exist in any given area of social work practice

 Objectives of the grant scheme